Hood event: Aftermath and media coverage

 The Hood event was the inspiration for the 2006 Turkish action film Valley of the Wolves Iraq.
-The film opens with the depiction of an almost identical incident, following afterwards a fictional story in which the Turkish protagonist seeks retaliation against the American commander responsible for the incident.
+The film opens with a rough depiction of the Hood event, following with a fictional story in which the Turkish protagonist seeks retaliation against the American commander responsible for the incident.

 Claims

 Various municipal and government buildings were set on fire in Mosul and Kirkuk by Kurdish forces on 10 and 11 April 2003.
 A Turkish daily newspaper reported that the Turkish Special Forces soldiers, who were captured by US Army and Peshmerga, had already filmed the deed records and sent the digital records to Turkey before the historical records were terminated.
 The newspaper also reported that the US party was, in fact, in search of those records, but they were unable to find them.
 However, Turkish Ministry of Public Works declared that the ministry archives holds historical deed records from the Ottoman era and there were no operations involved.

 Retired Department of Intelligence Chief of General Staff of the Republic of Turkey, Korg. İsmail Hakki Pekin, claims in his book named "Dikkat Cemaat Çıkabilir KOZMİK ODA" that, after the secret archives about Turkmens captured during the raid, local Turkmen leaders were assassinated or died in suspicious traffic accidents.